uber-web/ocular/modules/dev-tools/README.md

 #### ocular-dev-tools

 A file `ocular-dev-tools.config.js` can be placed at the root of the package to customize the dev scripts.
-The config file may export a JSON object that contains the following keys:
+The config file may export a JSON object that contains the following keys, or a callback function that returns such object:

 - `lint`
   + `paths` (Arrray) - directories to include when linting.
 Default `['modules', 'src']`